 Pull up a chair & let me tell you a story ...

 I’ve always been a curvy girl.
-My mum will tell you I was put on my first diet when I was just three months old.
-It won’t surprise you to learn then that over the years I’ve tried all manner of different diets and eating plans.
+My mum will tell you I was put on my first diet when I was just three months old and over the years I’ve tried all manner of different diets and eating plans.

 What I find hilarious now though, as I share this story with you, is how God used that one constant theme, the one thing that had always been an issue, to show me a brand new picture of who He is and, as a result, launched me on a trajectory that, quite literally, saved me from myself.